Are you looking for a graduate role that offers early responsibility and a relatively high starting salary? Then consider a retail graduate scheme

-Other requirements may include a specific number of UCAS points, a driving license and a willingness to relocate.
+Other entry requirements may include a specific number of UCAS points, evidence of particular skills, a driving license and a willingness to relocate.

 How do I apply?

-You'll apply for most schemes online, although some application processes vary so check with individual employers.
+You'll apply for most schemes online, although application processes vary so check with individual employers.

 You'll need to fill out an online application form and complete any numerical or psychometric tests set by the recruiter.
 If successful at this stage you'll move on to complete a video interview before progressing on to an assessment centre.
 The final stage of the application process is usually a face-to-face interview with the employer.

-Some retail graduate programmes such as Aldi and Arcadia recruit all year round, while others like Tesco, Dunelm and Marks & Spencer have set application deadlines.
+Some retail graduate programmes such as Aldi, Harrods and New Look recruit all year round, while others like Tesco and Marks & Spencer have set application deadlines.